nathanladd/Snapshot-Decoder/README.md

 pre-selected based on troubleshooting succes for common diagnostic tasks avaiolable at a click of a button.

-Charts can be saved as graphic files and a complete report .pdf file can be generated.
+Charts can be saved as a single page or multi-page .pdf file.